 Just like any launch, exposure from viral tweets gets a huge boost and then dies out very quickly.
 Even if you successfully engineer one viral tweet a month, overall traffic stays flat.

 What does this mean to you?

-It is much more effective to play the consistent, strategic game than the viral game.
+It is much more effective to achieve steady flow of traffic than to play the viral game.